 The first step to applying for federal financial aid (grants, need-based scholarships, federal student loans, and work-study jobs) is filling out your FAFSA®.
 Some states and schools also require it for their grants, merit-based scholarships, and loans.
 We’re here to help make the application process easier with FAQs, step-by-step instructions, explainers, and more.

-For the upcoming academic year, you can submit the form as early as Dec.
-1. Generally, the federal deadline is June 30 (before the academic year starts), but states and schools may have earlier deadlines.
+For the next academic year (2025-26), the form will be released to some students on October 1, 2024.
+All students will have access on or before December 1, 2024.
+Generally, the federal deadline is June 30 (before the academic year starts), but states and schools may have earlier deadlines.
 Also, keep in mind that funding is limited and often given out on a first-come, first-served basis.

 Here are some articles that go into more depth covering FAFSA basics:

 Whether you’re starting college or going back for another degree, keeping the different loan types straight in your head is not easy.
-First, there are federal student loans (which include loans to parents) and private student loans (which are available to parents and students through a private lender and don’t require completing the FAFSA — more about that below).
+There are two types of loans — federal student loans and private student loans.
+Federal student loans are given by the U.S. Department of Education, whereas private student loans are given through a private lender and do not require you to complete the FAFSA.

 Federal loans have amount limits and eligibility requirements, including financial need for certain loans.
 Private loans generally require a credit check, proof of income, and/or a cosigner.